JNC909/heat/README.md

 Our product and sprint backlog can be found in Jira, with organization name [heatcsce431] and project name [heatproject]

 Document
-•	Data Design v?
+•	Data Design Sprint 3 v2
-•	UX Design v?
-•	User’s Manual v?
-•	Others

 # Downloading code
 In a terminal of your choice (PowerShell, for example), type "git clone https://github.com/JNC909/heat.git"